-- 9.9.1 All funding distributed by the Trust is to be utilised in the year for which it has been granted. - 9.9.2 All unspent funding that equates to more than 5% of the funding received for an education programme or any amount greater than \$5,000 is to be returned to the Trust. - 9.9.3 Unspent funds relating to individual education programmes may not be transferred to another education programme without a request for variation being approved by the Trust in accordance with section 9.10 of this Manual. - 9.9.4 All unspent funds should be deposited in the Trust's bank account: 01-0236-0001106-00 using your name under the 'particulars' field and Unspent Funds as the 'reference'. - 9.9.5 At the same time, please also email details of the funds returned to funding@sjctb.co.nz. - 9.9.6 In respect to unspent funds that represent less than 5% of the funding received for an education programme or less than \$5,000, a request for the variation of funding may be submitted to the Trust in accordance with section 9.10 below. - 9.9.7 If no request for variation is sought, all unspent funds must be returned to the Trust.
+- 9.9.1 All funding distributed by the Trust is to be utilised in the year for which it has been granted. - 9.9.2 All unspent funding that equates to more than 5% of the funding received for an education programme or any amount greater than \$5,000 is to be returned to the Trust. - 9.9.3 Unspent funds relating to individual education programmes may not be transferred to another education programme without a request for variation being approved by the Trust in accordance with section 9.10 of this Manual. - 9.9.4 All unspent funds should be deposited in the Trust's bank account: 01-0236-0001106-00 using your name under the 'particulars' field and Unspent Funds as the 'reference'. - 9.9.5 At the same time, please also email details of the funds returned to funding@sictb.co.nz. - 9.9.6 In respect to unspent funds that represent less than 5% of the funding received for an education programme or less than \$5,000, a request for the variation of funding may be submitted to the Trust in accordance with section 9.10 below.